-The U.S. Securities and Exchange Commission is an independent agency of the United States federal government, created in the aftermath of the Wall Street crash of 1929.
+The United States Securities and Exchange Commission is an independent agency of the United States federal government, created in the aftermath of the Wall Street crash of 1929.
 Its primary purpose is to enforce laws against market manipulation.
 Derived from Wikipedia licensed CC-BY-SA.

 Open Access statistics for United States Securities and Exchange Commission, United States, covering academic research published from 2000 to 2024.
 Read More.